chongjason914/kaggle-titanic/README.md

 # Titanic: Machine Learning from Disaster

 ## Introduction
 This repo contains an end-to-end analysis and solution to the [Kaggle Titanic survival prediction competition](https://www.kaggle.com/c/titanic/overview).
 I have structured this notebook in such a way that it is beginner-friendly by avoiding excessive technical jargon as well as explaining in detail each step of my analysis.
-This notebook also includes brief explanations of some basic data science concepts and terminology to help anyone who is new get started.
+This notebook also includes brief explanations of some basic data science concepts and terminology.

 ## Project details
 The competition involves analysing features of passengers aboard the Titanic and predicting whether or not they survive the tragic shipwreck in the early 20th century.
 This is